metablaster/WindowsFirewallRuleset/docs/FAQ.md

 or public profile for your adapter, but what if these options are gone and how to get them back?

-These profile settings go missing when some privileged process has modified network profile such as 3rd party firewalls or by sharing your physical NIC with virtual machine virtual switch.\
+These profile settings go missing when some privileged process has modified network profile such as 3rd party firewalls or by sharing your physical NIC with virtual switch from virtual machine.\
 If you have configured external switch in your Hyper-V there is nothing you can do to except to stop sharing your hardware NIC with virtual switch.

-Here in this repository this will also happen when you run `Set-NetworkProfile.ps1` which runs only on demand, however you won't notice this problem until system is rebooted.
+Here in this repository this will also happen when you run `Set-NetworkProfile.ps1` which runs only on demand, however you won't notice this problem until system is rebooted.\
+It may also happen if you run `Set-NetConnectionProfile` as Administrator in PowerShell.

 **NOTE:** In previous versions of Firewall Ruleset since v0.11.0, `Set-NetworkProfile` runs by default, however this is no longer the case in most recent versions.